umardraz/Postfix-vManager/Postfix-vManager-Ubuntu.rst

   dbname = vmanager
   query = SELECT CONCAT(domain,'/',maildir) FROM mailbox WHERE username='%s' AND active = '1'

-Create a mailbox quota limit configuration file for Postfix called mysql_virtual_mailbox_limit_maps.cf with the following contents.
+Create a mailbox quota limit configuration file for Postfix called /etc/postfix/mysql_virtual_mailbox_limit_maps.cf with the following contents.
 Be sure to replace "vadmin_password" with the password you chose earlier for the MySQL mail administrator user.

 **File:** /etc/postfix/mysql_virtual_mailbox_limit_maps.cf